Way back in history:

 Ansell.
 I should have recognized

 section).
-Thanks, Ian.
 In the background is 412, probably Johnny Radford from Stanley.
 Here's

 an early shot of Doug Wardropper in approx 1956, at Brafield, with